TorchJD/torchjd/README.md

 (>= 2.0).
 For more information, read the `dependencies` in [pyproject.toml](./pyproject.toml).

 ## Supported Aggregators
+TorchJD provides many existing aggregators from the literature, listed in the following table.

 <!-- recommended aggregators first, then alphabetical order -->
 | Aggregator                                                           | Publication                                                                                                                                                         |
 |----------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|